from-Mateusz/Codewars/README.md

-#Codewars
+# Codewars

-*⚔️ Solutions to a different katas categorized by ranks.
+*⚔️ Solutions to a different katas categorized by the ranks.
 Feel free to explore.*

 *Each and every solution has been implemented myself*